-Getting Divorced in Scottsdale
+Getting Divorced in the Phoenix Area

 Mostly due to a declining marriage rate, the divorce rate has decreased in recent years.
 But it is still twice as high as it was a generation ago, particularly among second and subsequent marriages.
 So, divorce will touch almost every household in Scottsdale at one time or another.
 These marriage dissolutions typically have emotional and financial issues, as outlined below.